Fashion Workflow

 Aggressive camera arcs

 Once you ask the camera to swing wide, the model has to invent hidden garment areas and body geometry.
-That is where jackets melt and bags teleport.
+Garment edges, body shape, and accessories can distort.

 Background plus pose plus outfit changes